threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/manual3_getstarted_home.md

 - Install the [Planetary Network](grid3_planetary_network)
 - Create your account and twin on [TFChain](grid3_tfchain_init)

-Once you have installed the TFChain toolkit, you can start
+Once you have installed the TFChain toolkit, you can [Get started with portal](grid3_tfchain_portal)

 - Using the TFGrid:
   - [Exploring capacity](grid3_explorer)